 This is just a neat bonus sample to show you how to extract a file name from a path without the extension.
 If you want to keep the extension, just make the 2nd delimiter string equal to a random set of characters not present in your path.

 SuperMid is one of my most powerful string manipulation functions.
 I use it all the time!
 I mostly use it to extract file names and to play with fixed-width data.
 When you’re ready for more awesome string manipulation functions, check out my article on replacing the Nth occurrence of a substring in a string.

-Submit a comment below if you like this macro or have more questions.
-As always, subscribe to my email list, share this article on social media and follow me on Twitter and check out our VBA Q&A community for more great VBA content.
+Subscribe to my email list using the form below, share this article on social media and follow me on Twitter for more great VBA content.